jmachuang/data_logging_toolbox/README.md

 AML, AMLSH, AMLDT, 2024

-This is the data logging toolbox for Keysight data loggers.
+This is the data logging toolbox for Keysight data loggers, for thermistor related applications.

 Key features: